Learning Complex Teamwork Tasks Using a Given Sub-task Decomposition

 \section{Related Work}

 To address challenges in multi-agent reinforcement learning, prior methods also investigated modulating training parameters.
 In WoLF-PHC \citep{bowlingRationalConvergentLearning2001} and extensions \citep{bowlingConvergenceNoRegretMultiagent2004}, each agent's policy learning rate is modulated according to the intuition that an agent's policy learning rate should be high when it is underperforming relative to its expectations, and low otherwise.
-More recently, MA2QL \citep{suMA2QLMinimalistApproach2022} focuses on a team learning setting.
-Instead of letting agents learn simultaneously, MA2QL tackles non-stationarity by allowing only one agent to learn at a time.
+MA2QL \citep{suMA2QLMinimalistApproach2022} focusses on a team learning setting.
+MA2QL tackles non-stationarity by allowing only one agent to learn at a time, rather than learning simultaneously.

 Work by \citet{vrancxTransferLearningMultiagent2011} considers transfer from simple tasks to complex target tasks in multi-agent systems.
 They train a classifier to distinguish between cases in which agents can learn individually, and cases in which they must learn to coordinate as part of a team.
 Though similar to our \ac{DoE} classifier, one key difference is that our \ac{DoE} classifier attempts to classify states in which further learning is not required, rather than states in which agents continue to learn without paying attention to other agents.